Scroll to content

 Des Chenaux

-Located east of the Mauricie, the Des Chenaux region is the gateway to the area for those arriving from Quebec.
-Our suggestion if you travel nearby?
-Say goodbye to the monotonous highway landscapes 👋 and set your course on the Chemin du Roy.
-Skirting the river and traversing the whole region, Route 138 offers visitors breathtaking river and rural panoramas.
-You can experience local craftsmanship, regional gastronomy, and Mauritian heritage in the charming villages of the area!
+Located east of Mauricie, the RCM des Chenaux is the region’s gateway for travellers coming from QuĂ©bec City.
+Our suggestion if you’re driving through the area?
+Say adios to the flat, boring highway views 👋 and head straight for the King’s Road (Chemin du Roy).
+Following the river and running through the entire RCM, Route 138 treats visitors to breathtaking river and countryside panoramas.
+Along the way, you’ll discover local crafts, authentic regional cuisine, and Mauricie’s heritage in the charming villages that dot the landscape.

 See attractions

-In winter, don’t miss the famous Des Chenaux ice fishing in Sainte-Anne-de-la-Pérade.
-Every year, the frozen river hosts about 500 heated fishing cabins that invite families and friends to fish for tomcod and enjoy life in good company.
-Other must-see spots in the region include the Batiscan River Park and the Enchanted Domain (with its magical maze of icy trails).
+In winter, the region’s showstopper is the world-famous ice fishing for tommycod (poulamon) in Sainte-Anne-de-la-PĂ©rade.
+Each year, the frozen river hosts about 500 heated fishing cabins where families and friends gather to fish, laugh, and make memories together.
+Other regional must-sees include the Parc de la riviĂšre Batiscan and the Domaine Enchanteur, with its magical maze of icy trails.

-For more advice and activities, ask the pros!
+For more tips and activities, ask the pros!

 Find an attraction nearby